Tarbert (Loch Fyne) - Portavadie

 Portavadie: Very few facilities here.
 Brand new waiting room and toilets at the top of the slipway.
 There are seven spaces in the vehicle queue and a bus stop just round the corner.
-No other facilities to be found at this terminal other than a small car park and an electronic sign giving ferry times and phone numbers.
+Small terminal building at the top of the slipway, containing a small wait room and toilets.

 The ferry across Loch Fyne had been wanted for several years before it actually materialised.
 Drivers wishing to get from Cowal to Kintyre or vice versa were faced with an arduous drive of around 80 miles around the top end of Loch Fyne – a drive that would often take over two hours.
 It was for this reason that the ferry was started initially on a trial season to see if there was potential for growth.